bibinmjose/dsgramner/docs/index.md

 3. [Do students from South Indian states really excel at Math and Science?](#do-students-from-south-indian-states-really-excel-at-math-and-science)

 ### What influences students performance the most?

-We addded an additional feature as 'performance' = average of ('Maths %', 'Reading %', 'Science %', 'Social %') to find which feature has the highest overall influence on student performance.
-A feature selection is performed based on `SelectKBest` to evaluvate the relative importance of features based on the scores.
-The heat map sumamrize the feature importance for each subject: Reading, Science, Social, Mathew and Overall performance.
-It is curious that certian features are more promienent in deciding the marks of subjects
+We performed a feature selection based on `SelectKBest` to evaluate the relative importance of features.
+To quatify the overall student performance, we included an additional feature 'performance' = average of ('Maths %', 'Reading %', 'Science %', 'Social %').

 <div align = "center"><img src="./index_files/f1_heatmap.png"></div>
 > The education of parents and whether they help in household were decisive in predicting a student's  performance.

+The heat map sumamrize the scores obtained for each feature based on different target variable: Reading, Science, Social, Maths and Overall performance.
+The more prominent feature for a given varaible is shaded with darker color.
+It is curious that certian features are more relevant in deciding value of target variable.

 |Parameter|Best Feature |
 |---:|:---|